patchlevel/event-sourcing/docs/subscription.md

 Internally, the subscription engine does this by tracking where each subscriber is in the event stream and keeping all subscriptions up to date.

-He also takes care that new subscribers are booted and old ones are removed again.
+It also takes care that new subscribers are booted and old ones are removed again.
 If something breaks, the subscription engine marks the individual subscriptions as faulty and retries them.

 :::tip